 - During a single day, more than 200 grocery bags of food head out the door to food insecure people living on nearby streets in your community.

 - Over 40% of people served at the Food Pantry are children.

 - People who use the Food Pantry live in either west Madison, Middleton or Cross Plains..

 Thank you for donating items to MOM and helping Prevent Homelessness and End Hunger in this community!

 In order to help us most efficiently serve our clients and get your quality donated items into the hands of those who need them, we ask you to follow these guidelines.

-- We accept all food (perishable and non-perishable), household cleaners and detergents, diapers, paper products and personal hygiene products.
+- We accept unopened, non-expired food (perishable and non-perishable), toilet paper, other paper products, detergents, diapers, and baby wipes.

-- Please, no home prepared food, open containers, glass containers, and expired food.
+- Please, no home prepared food, open containers, glass containers, or expired food.